danhorst/danhorst.com/content/food/instant-pot-red-beans-and-rice.md

 ---
-title: "Instant Pot Pork Chili Verde"
+title: "Instant Red Beans and Rice"
-date: 2019-03-04T13:54:49-05:00
+date: 2022-08-17T13:54:49-05:00
 categories:
  - Recipe
 tags:
  - Instant Pot
- - Keto
  - interactive
 draft: true
 ---

-> This chili is delicious.
+> These beans are delicious.
 The flavor continues to improve after it sits for 36 hours or more.
-> Based on [Easy Pressure Cooker Pork Chile Verde Recipe][1].
+> Based on [New Orleans–Style Red Beans and Rice Recipe][1].
 >
 > Kenji is spot-on, as usual.
 > As such, [Serious Eats][2] is my go-to site for all things cooking.